srjheam/fcc-aniquoter/README.md

-# Random Quoter Project
+# AniQuoter Project

 This is my submission for the [freeCodeCamp](freeCodeCamp.org) front end development libraries course random quote machine project.

-You may check it out on [this project's GitHub Pages](https://srjheam.github.io/fcc-random-quote-machine).
+You may check it out on [this project's GitHub Pages](https://srjheam.github.io/fcc-aniquoter).

 ## Built With